Mechanical and Aerospace Engineering (MAE)

 MAE 284.
 Robust and Multivariable Control (4)

 Multivariable feedback systems: transfer function matrices, Smith-McMillan form, poles, zeros, principal gains, operator norms, limits on performance.
 Model uncertainties, stability and performance robustness.
 Design of robust controllers, H_inf and mu synthesis.
 Controller reduction.
-Prerequisites: MAE 143C or MAE 280A.
+Prerequisites: MAE 280A.

 MAE 286.
 Hybrid Systems (4)